richardhyy/ice-vscode/README.md

 ### Inline Configuration Editing

-FlowChat provides a convenient way to edit chat provider configurations or switch between providers at different stages within a single conversation.
+ICE provides a convenient way to edit chat provider configurations or switch between providers at different stages within a single conversation.
 For example, you can combine and utilize the strengths of different LLMs, such as GPT, Claude, and Gemini, seamlessly in one chat session.

 Selecting a chat provider from the right side of the VSCode status bar will create a configuration card in the chat view.
 You can edit the configuration values by right-clicking on the card and selecting "Edit".